 What is BlackRemote?

 BlackRemote is the name of a remote access/administration tool (RAT).
 This software can be purchased by anyone from its download website.
-It allows its users to control other computers that have it installed on them remotely.
-Unfortunately, this tool is often used by various cyber criminals, because not only RATs are popular amongst these people, but BlackRemote's developer is also promoting this RAT in various hacker forums.
-Cyber criminals try to trick people into installing such software so they could steal personal, sensitive information and perform various tasks that could help them to generate revenue.
-Either way, we strongly recommend to uninstall BlackRemote as soon as possible.
+It allows users to control other computers (that have the RAT installed) remotely.
+Unfortunately, this tool is often used by various cyber criminals.

 |Name||BlackRemote remote access trojan|

 |Detection Names (BC02.exe)||Avast (Win32:Trojan-gen), BitDefender (Gen:Variant.MSILPerseus.196300), ESET-NOD32 (A Variant Of MSIL/Injector.ANB), Kaspersky (HEUR:Trojan-Dropper.MSIL.Scrop.gen), Full List (VirusTotal)|